CSCI4850/s21-team9-project/README.md

 # Installation
-  1. To install all of the required libraries to run the python scripts.
+  1. Install all of the required libraries to run the python scripts.
       - pip install -r requirements.txt